taskfreak/tfwp/readme.txt

 == Description ==

-Manage tasks for yourself or within a group, company, association, etc.
+Manage tasks for yourself or within a group, company, organization, etc.
 Create projects or teams, then add tasks and assign to users.
 Add attachements, discuss tasks and follow their status.

 WordPress version of the standalone [TaskFreak!](http://taskfreak.com/) web application.

-Available in English, French, German, Italian, Polish, Portuguese. (language contributors welcome !)
+Available in English, French, German, Italian, Polish, Portuguese, Spanish.
+(language contributors are welcome!)

 Advantages :